 Step 2: Locate the Ceiling Joist

-Step 3: Install (and Check! ) |} the Mount
+Step 3: Install (and Check! ) ) |} the Mount

 Now, for the install.
-First, you have to pre-drill holes and use suitable lag bolts to attach the mounting. |} Then you have to test it out--yes, before you really hang on the swing.
-"Test it with your entire body fat by hanging on the bracket," he clarifies.
+To begin with, you need to pre-drill holes and utilize suitable lag bolts to attach the mounting. |} Then you need to test it out--before you actually hang the swing.
+"Test it with your full body weight by hanging the mount," he explains.

-Measure 4: Hang the Swing|}
+Step 4: Hang the Swing|}